Change Detection of Markov Kernels with Unknown Pre and Post Change Kernel: Main Results

 \section{Main Results}

-In this section, we introduce a CUSUM-typed online test statistics based on MMD norm, and we give the theoretic guarantees on MTBFA and MD when applied to Markovian observations.
-The Kernel CUSUM algorithm was propose for independent samples in \cite{flynn2019change}.
-We adopt the their test statistics for change detection in Markov chains.
-Since the independent assumption no long exists under our setting, it requires a completely different approach to derive the theoretical bounds for MTBFA and MD.
+In this section, we introduce a CUSUM-typed online test statistic based on the MMD norm, and we give the theoretical guarantees on MTBFA and MD when applied to Markovian observations.
+The Kernel CUSUM algorithm is proposed for independent samples in \cite{flynn2019change}.
+Our test statistics and theirs are similar in form.
+However, it requires a completely different approach to derive the theoretical bounds for MTBFA and MD, as the samples are dependent.